samsuh/2026-journal/README.md

 # 2026-journal

 ## 9/7/26 - Monday
-- eyedrops: 11am. might have done one around 7am idr. i keep missing writing it down. if i keep missing i need to go back to paper and pen
+- eyedrops: 11am. might have done one around 7am idr. i keep missing writing it down. if i keep missing i need to go back to paper and pen. i think i did another around 11pm
 - aspirin: 1230pm
 - ride?
 - decide on which gym to join next; or figure out what to do abt gym situation